Santa Barbara Uber Accident Lawyers

 Drivers for Uber must maintain their own personal motor vehicle insurance policies, much like any other rideshare company.
 Uber does provide supplemental insurance for certain cases, but the company is often quick to point out that its drivers are independent contractors, not actual employees.

-This little catch is often distressing to many people who imagine that a major company like Uber can be held financially liable for the damages caused in a major accident, but it is often the driver’s own insurance company that becomes responsible for covering losses in these cases.
+This little catch can be distressing to many people who imagine that a major company like Uber can be held financially liable for the damages caused in a major accident.
+In many cases, however, the driver’s personal insurance policy is the primary source of coverage.
 There are certainly cases in which a person’s damages will exceed the limits of a driver’s insurance policy.
 While it may be possible to seek additional damages from a driver by filing a lawsuit in court, the efforts may be fruitless if a driver does not have the financial resources necessary to pay any judgment against them.

 Uber’s Insurance Policy